soccernicolas/enviornment_awareness/README.md

 Install Instructions: Unzip all the files from Alpha 1.4.zip and enjoy the webpage and game!
 Uninstall Instructions: No special steps required.
 Configuration Instructions: No special steps required.
 Operation Instructions: Open up index.html and browse our webpage!
-Be sure to edit and suggest on our GitHub your edits!
+Be sure to edit and suggest on GitHub your edits!
 Credits: Nicolas, Morgan, Virij, Adem
 Acknowlegdements: Lynn University and the team at Hack at Lynn.
 Contact Infomation: environmentwebpage@gmail.com